 -Proclamation No. 2246 on August 2, 1937, Page 136 by President Franklin D. Roosevelt

-Ephraim Portman Pectol was a Mormon Bishop in Torrey, UT until 1928 when he was elected to the Utah State legislature.
-He and his brother-in-law, Joseph S. Hickman began a promotional campaign, submitting stories and photographs to newspapers to attract interest to the Waterpocket Fold area.
-In 1937, President Roosevelt set aside 37,711 acres of the Capitol Reef area as a National Monument.
+In 1937, all the promotional photographs, stories, and determination paid off, when President Franklin D. Roosevelt set aside 37,711 acres as Capitol Reef National Monument.
 This comprised an area extending about two miles north of present Utah Highway 24 and about ten miles south, just past Capitol Gorge.

 Charles Kelly began a love affair with the deserts and canyons of Utah that would last a lifetime after he moved to Salt Lake City in 1919.
 He concentrated his exploration energies on southern Utah and the Colorado River area and his interest in archeology, as well as more recent history, grew.
 In 1943, Charles Kelly was appointed "custodian-without-pay" at Capitol Reef National Monument.
+Harriette, Kelly's wife, also worked unpaid.
 He continued to work without pay as a volunteer until 1950 when the NPS offered him a civil service appointment as the first superintendent.
 At age 62, he held his first federal job.

 From 1938 to 1942, during Kelly's tenure at Capitol Reef, the Civilian Conservation Corps built a multi-use stone building, improved roads, and worked on bridges. and trails.
 Some CCC work was later destroyed by flash floods in Sulphur Creek and the Fremont River.